How do you feel about how you feel?

 “You might not put a book on emotions at the top of your reading list, but given how everyday life is crammed with our emotions and those of our families, friends, and enemies, the topic is highly important.
 This book will lead you to engage with emotions in good and fruitful ways.”

-Ed Welch, Faculty and Counselor, Christian Counseling & Educational Foundation
+Ed Welch, Counselor and Faculty Member, Christian Counseling & Educational Foundation

 “Theologians and philosophers have often given highly oversimplified advice to people about emotions: Subordinate them to the intellect!
 Welcome good emotions (joy, peace) and suppress bad (fear, anger)!
 Such oversimplifications are not true to Scripture, and they hurt those who are struggling with difficult situations.
 Here Groves and Smith help us enormously as they untangle things, relieve confusion, and help us think through these issues in a serious way.
 We’re enabled to see that in Scripture every emotion (whether we think of it as good or bad) has right uses and wrong ones.
 There is good anger and bad anger, good fear and bad fear.
 We’re shown how to engage our emotions and how to act (or not act) on them.
 The authors have a deep understanding both of Scripture and of human experience, and they have put their insights into a strikingly well-written book, dealing with difficult questions through vivid metaphors, illustrations, and stories.
 Most importantly, this book is God-centered.
 It even contains an appendix showing us the senses in which God does and does not have feelings.
 I recommend this book to people who are struggling to understand their own feelings and to help others deal with theirs.”

 John M. Frame, Professor of Systematic Theology and Philosophy Emeritus, Reformed Theological Seminary